 In keeping with the U.S. Department of Labor’s (DOL) vision to foster and promote the welfare of job seekers, wage earners, and retirees of the United States, the Office of Federal Contract Compliance Programs (OFCCP) is committed to expanding equal employment opportunities and eliminating discrimination in the workplaces of federal contractors.
 As an administrator of federal equal employment opportunity laws and regulations, OFCCP conducts compliance evaluations, complaint investigations, and offers compliance assistance, all of which have the potential to generate questions, concerns, or issues that might impact successful coordination between OFCCP and stakeholders.

-Accordingly, the mission of the OFCCP Ombuds is to ensure that all who are involved with the work of the agency have access to a neutral and confidential resource, one that operates independently and informally.
+Accordingly, the mission of the OFCCP Ombuds is to ensure that all who are involved with the work of the agency have access to an impartial and confidential resource, one that operates independently and informally.
 The vision of the Ombuds Service is that any of the following can be offered:

 - Informal, one-on-one conversations with the Ombuds.